gcp-terraform-workshop/terraform-workshop-labs/209-container-instance/README.md

 ## Expected Outcome
-A containerized web application that is accessible on a public IP address using port 8080.
+A containerized web application that is accessible on a public IP address.

 # Create Terraform Configuration